Ma-ubin: Pagodas

-Gen. Maha Bandula’s cemetery and monument statue is situated in Maubin District, but is located in Danuphyu Township.
-Danuphyu Fort was a prominent location of the Anglo-Burmese War and was destroyed by a flood.
+In 2023, an earthquake damaged the Shwe Phone Myint Ceti.

 Bridges

 There are four bridges in Maubin district, including Maubin Bridge, Khattiya Bridge, Pantanaw Bridge and Bo Myat Htun Bridge.
 Maubin Bridge is a reinforced concrete bridge with a capacity of 60 tons.
 It is located in Maubin Township and the foundation stone was laid on 4 April 1994.
 The bridge formally opened on 10 February 1998.